 Here’s my homage to the most unprecedented (unpresidented) year ever.

-- Sorry not sorry to lead with the Worst Person So Far, but this 5-minute animation from Alex Gendler and TED-Ed is kicking off this list with its timely question because apparently WE ALL NEED A REMINDER.
+- Sorry to lead with the Worst Person So Far, but this 5-minute animation from Alex Gendler and TED-Ed is kicking off this list with its timely question because apparently WE ALL NEED A REMINDER.

 3. This required reading by Anastasia Basil on ketchup sandwiches, red leggings, and the difference between aid and charity.